punitkb/demo_api/README.md

  - redis-cli 5.0.5

 ## run
- - make MySql database (create database myDb)
+ - create MySql database ( :=> create database myDb) where myDb is database name
-    - if you want to change database name, port and password please change it in config.json file
+    - if you want to change host, database name, port and password please change it in config.json file

  - to setup tables in db =>  go run main.go -config=config.json -process=setup